Mikkomario/Utopia-Scala/Flow/README.md

 Flow provides the standard set-of-tools that are used in all the other Utopia modules.

 ## Main Features
-These are the features you get when you use Utopia Flow
+These are the features you get when you use Utopia Flow.

 ### Typeless data handling
 [Value](https://github.com/Mikkomario/Utopia-Scala/blob/master/Flow/src/utopia/flow/generic/model/immutable/Value.scala)
 and [Model](https://github.com/Mikkomario/Utopia-Scala/blob/master/Flow/src/utopia/flow/generic/model/immutable/Model.scala)
-classes offer a way to handle data without type information, a little like in Python, for example, conveniently converting between various supported types like Double, Int, String and Vector.
+classes offer a way to handle data without type information, a little like in Python.
+For example, these conveniently convert between various supported data types like Double, Int, String and Vector.

 This is very useful in interfaces to typeless and soft-typed systems and languages, such as MySQL, JSON and XML.
 If you have previous experience with Java in dealing with these interfaces, you will know the pain of